brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 \[B\]

-I cried to you, Lord, I said, Â‘You are my hope; my portion in the land of the living.Â’ ****
+I cried to you, Lord, I said, ‘You are my hope; my portion in the land of the living.’ ****

 \[A\]